beyarkay/masters-thesis/src/03_lit_review.md

   strategy, or use a strategy already used in a review)
 - Can use the survey papers to find the references

+TODO:

+- Look at the existing references in this file and move them over to Zotero

+# Notes

+- Wearable systems need something like the Kinect to come onto the scene.
+  There's no modern well-known option for recording glove-like, and until that is created there will be a lack of progress in the field because everyone is working with different hardware (and so cannot stand on the shoulders of giants).
+The problem is that no company will build a glove-like system until there is research showing that something is possible.
+So there's a catch-22 at play here.

+# Structure

+First divide by Vision/Glove/Other, (then by ML technique?), then divide chronologically.

+Make sure to identify the seminal papers:

+- First to use HMMs for gesture classification
+- First to use NNs for gesture classification, etc.

+HAVE GRAPHICS!
+Otherwise it will be boring.
+Include pictures

+- Previous surveys
+- By decade
+  - 1980s (?)
+  - 1990s
+  - 2000s
+  - 2010s
+  - 2020s
+- Vision-based vs glove-based
+  - Effect of commercial products on research
+  - Vision-based:
+    - RGB
+    - RGB-D
+  - Glove-based:
+    - Capacitive
+    - Accelerometer (Linear/rotational/both)
+    - EMG/MechanoMyoGraphy
+    - Flex
+  - Other:
+    - WiFi
+- By applications (rethink these categories, they could be better)
+  - Medical
+  - Assistive
+    - Sign Language
+  - No stated purpose
+  - 3D design
+  - General computer interaction
+  - Game Control/VR/AR
+  - Robot Control
+- By classification model
+  - HMM
+  - KNN
+  - SVM
+  - NN (FFNN)
+  - RNN (LSTM, GRU)
+  - Decision Tree
+  - Finite State Machine
+  - Naïve Bayes
+  - Self-organising feature map
+  - custom

 ## Outline

 - Describe commercial products